auth0/docs/articles/native-platforms/android/01-login.md

 ### 1. Add the Lock dependency

-Your first step is to add [Lock](https://github.com/auth0/Lock.Android) into your project, which is basically a library for displaying native UI in your app for logging in and signing up with different platforms via [auth0](https://auth0.com/).
+Your first step is to add [Lock](https://github.com/auth0/Lock.Android) into your project.
+Lock is a library for displaying a native UI in your app for logging in and signing up with different platforms via [Auth0](https://auth0.com/).

 #### i.
 Gradle